Remi-p/Battleship/README.md

 $ java fr.enseirb.battleship.App play grid.xml ships.xml
 ```

+The list of the commands is displayed when an error occures.

 ## Turn by turn

 * Function `turnOfPlayer(i)` processes the turn of IA or Human player